Earned value management guide

 Estimate at completion (EAC)

-Estimate at completion (EAC) is the estimate of how much the project will cost in total at the moment it is completed, based on the data collected so far.
+Estimate at completion (EAC) is the estimate of the project’s total cost when it’s completed, based on the data collected so far.

 After all the variances are calculated, the EAC will likely differ from the original total budget approved for the project (BAC).